nilearn/nilearn/doc/glm/glm_intro.rst

 .. figure:: ../images/example-spmZ_map.png

-In most :term:`fMRI` experiments, several predictors are needed to fully describe the events occurring during the session -- for example, the experimenter may want to distinguish brain activities linked to the perception of auditory stimuli and to button presses.
+In most :term:`fMRI` experiments, several predictors are needed to fully describe the events occurring during the run -- for example, the experimenter may want to distinguish brain activities linked to the perception of auditory stimuli and to button presses.
 To find the effect specific to each predictor, a multiple  `linear regression`_ approach is typically used: all predictors are entered as columns in a *design matrix* and the software finds the linear combination of these columns that best fits the signal.
 The weights assigned to each predictor by this linear combination are estimates of the contribution of this predictor to the response in the voxel.
 One can plot this using effect size maps or, maps showing their statistical significance (how unlikely they are under the null hypothesis of no effect).

 .. _linear regression: https://en.wikipedia.org/wiki/Linear_regression